ThorstenHans/workshops/spinkube/workshop/01-setting-up-spinkube.md

-# Setting up SpinKubes
+# Setting up SpinKube

 In this module we'll explore the building blocks of SpinKube and guide your through the process of setting up SpinKube on a Kubernetes cluster.
-By the end of this module you will have mastered the following objectives:
+By the end of this module you will have:

-- Understand the building blocks and components of SpinKube
+- Understood the building blocks and components of SpinKube
-- Deployed necessary dependencies of SpinKube
+- Deployed the necessary dependencies of SpinKube
-- Being able to determine if a particular Kubernetes cluster can run SpinKube
+- The ability to determine if a particular Kubernetes cluster can run SpinKube
 - Deployed SpinKube to a Kubernetes cluster
 - Applied segmentation to distribute WebAssembly workloads on particular Kubernetes worker nodes